Prioritise public health, prevention and early intervention

 Focusing on prevention and delivering early intervention services for parents, children and families can lead to economic savings for the NHS and wider public services, as well as supporting children and young people to enjoy good health across their life course.

 For each of the State of Child Health indicators, the current trends within the data can be improved if preventative measures are put in place.

 - Restore £1 billion of real-terms cuts to the public health grant for Local Authorities.
 Also, future investment in public health provision should increase at the same rate as NHS funding and be allocated based on population health needs.

-- Ensure adequate funding for Public Health England to deliver the revision of the Healthy Child Programme.
+- Ensure adequate funding for Department of Health and Social Care to deliver the revision of the Healthy Child Programme.

 - Implement in full commitments from the prevention green paper ’Advancing our health: Prevention in the 2020s’.